nilearn/nilearn/doc/introduction.rst

 ==========================================

 If you don't know Python, **Don't panic.
 Python is easy**.
 Here, we give the basics to help you get started.
+For a very quick start to the language, you can `learn it online <http://www.learnpython.org/>`_.
 For a full blown introduction to using Python for science, see the `scipy lecture notes
 <http://scipy-lectures.github.io/>`_.